zainabkhalid02/PowerBI-Dashboards/README.md

         - Office Supplies had notable peaks in April and December.

 Inference: Technology continues to dominate in sales, with consistent growth in March and September for 2022.
 The seasonal patterns suggest that year-end sales could be a critical period for Furniture and Office Supplies.

+## Filtering

+This dashboard can be filtered according to the needs of the user.